 Guys — I wish I had better advice here.

 First off, you 100% need to talk to your doctor.
-Cold medicine can be problematic for a lot of people due to blood pressure concerns, etc. You SHOULD be able to just call their office and ask what you can take.
-Hopefully, they let you know.
+Cold medicines can be problematic for a lot of people due to high blood pressure, other medical conditions or concerns, etc. You SHOULD be able to just call their office and ask what you can take.
+Hopefully, they will let you know.

 I also found this handy guide on the internet for what medications you can take.
 BUT, I would still check with your doctor at your next appointment (or call now, if you’re suffering).